-The Linker has to combine several re-locatable object modules contained in object files and/or libraries to generate a single absolute object.
+The Linker has to combine several relocateable object modules contained in object files and/or libraries to generate a single absolute object.

-In addition the Linker must locate several segments of type code, constants and data to fixated address locations within the address range of the microcontroller to ensure the natural or explicitly declared properties of these segments.
+In addition the Linker must locate several segments of code type, constants and data to fixed address locations within the address range of the microcontroller: This ensures the natural or explicitly declared properties of these segments.

-Data segments must always be located to any kind of random access memory (e.g. RAM), code and constants segments should be located to any kind of non-volatile memory (e.g. Flash).
+Data segments must always be located in Random Access Memory (e.g. RAM), code and constant segments should be located in any kind of non-volatile memory (e.g. Flash).
 The C166 family has a Von-Neumann architecture which uses the same read signal to fetch data and also code or constants.
-To distinguish between non-volatile and modifiable memory physically different memory devices must be addressable within different address ranges.
+To distinguish between non-volatile and modifiable memory, physically different memory devices must be addressable within different address ranges.